valkey-io/valkey-doc/docs/management/scaling.md

 operation performed with the cluster is wrapped by `begin` `rescue` blocks.

 The **line 14** is the first interesting line in the program.
-It creates the Redis Cluster object, using as argument a list of *startup nodes*, the maximum number of connections this object is allowed to take against different nodes, and finally the timeout after a given operation is considered to be failed.
+It creates the Valkey Cluster object, using as argument a list of *startup nodes*, the maximum number of connections this object is allowed to take against different nodes, and finally the timeout after a given operation is considered to be failed.

 The startup nodes don't need to be all the nodes of the cluster.
 The important thing is that at least one node is reachable.
-Also note that redis-rb-cluster updates this list of startup nodes as soon as it is able to connect with the first node.
+Also note that valkey-rb-cluster updates this list of startup nodes as soon as it is able to connect with the first node.
 You should expect such a behavior with any other serious client.

-Now that we have the Redis Cluster object instance stored in the **rc** variable, we are ready to use the object like if it was a normal Redis object instance.
+Now that we have the Valkey Cluster object instance stored in the **rc** variable, we are ready to use the object like if it was a normal Valkey object instance.

-This is exactly what happens in **line 18 to 26**: when we restart the example we don't want to start again with `foo0`, so we store the counter inside Redis itself.
+This is exactly what happens in **line 18 to 26**: when we restart the example we don't want to start again with `foo0`, so we store the counter inside Valkey itself.
 The code above is designed to read this counter, or if the counter does not exist, to assign it the value of zero.

 However note how it is a while loop, as we want to try again and again even